tuupola/php-docker-k8s/README.md

 ## Setups
 ### Apache + MariaDB

 [The simplest possible setup](apache/).
 PHP 8.1 as Apache an module and MariaDB in separate containers.
+This setup also has a Kubernetes example.

 ### NGINX + PHP-FPM + MariaDB

 [The fashionable setup](nginx-phpfpm/).
 PHP 8.1 as PHP-FPM reverse proxied by NGINX and MariaDB as database.
 All in separate containers.
+This setup also has a Kubernetes example.

 ### Caddy + Apache + MariaDB

 [Modern simple setup](caddy-apache/).
 Caddy as a reverse proxy in front of PHP 8.1 as an Apache module and MariaDB as the database.
 All in separate containers.
-Caddy handles TLS automatically.
+With Docker Caddy handles TLS automatically.
+There is no Kubernetes example.
+With Kubernetes you would use ingress instead of manually installed Caddy.

 ### Caddy + PHP-FPM + MariaDB

 [Modern setup](caddy-phpfpm/).
 PHP 8.1 as PHP-FPM reverse proxied by Caddy and MariaDB as database.
 All in separate containers.
-Caddy handles TLS automatically.
+With Docker Caddy handles TLS automatically.
+TODO: add Kubernetes example.

 ### Traefik + Apache + MariaDB

 [Enterprisey setup](traefik-apache/).
 Traefik as reverse proxy in front of PHP 8.1 as Apache an module and MariaDB as the database.
-Traefik handles TLS automatically.
+With Docker Traefik handles TLS automatically.
+There is no Kubernetes example.
+With Kubernetes you would use ingress instead of manually installed Traefik.